How do I protect myself from fraud?

 We know that criminals are:

 - Using websites to offer fake services;

 - Using email addresses that look official but are not.

-The criminals try to make you believe that they can offer you something very easily, such as a visa for the UK, or that there is a problem with your application or visa.
+Criminals try to make you believe that they can offer you something very easily, such as a visa, or that there is a problem with your application or visa.

 They will try to make themselves seem very genuine and may use language that sounds official.
 They may already seem to know something about you, such as your name and address, or that you have applied for a visa.
 Then they ask you for money or for your personal information.